rutgerblom/SDDC.Lab/README.md

 * pip install vim <br/>
 * pip install pyvmomi <br/>

 * ESXi and VCSA ISOs (6.7 or 7.0) as well as the NSX-T Manager and NSX-T Edge OVAs (2.5 or 3.0).
 Place these in the /iso directory of your Ansible control node.
-This path can be adjusted in the answerfile.<br/>
+This path can be changed in the answerfile.<br/>

 ### Answerfile